Jazz saxophonist Ornette Coleman dies at 85

 "I wasn't so interested in being paid.
 I wanted to be heard," Coleman said in a 2009 interview with Esquire magazine.
 "That's why I'm broke."

-Born in a poor, black neighborhood of Fort Worth, Texas, Coleman said he grew up "so po' we couldn't afford the 'o' and the 'r.'"
+Born in a poor, black neighbourhood of Fort Worth, Texas, Coleman said he grew up "so po' we couldn't afford the 'o' and the 'r.'"
 At 14, he bought a cheap alto saxophone and mimicked radio melodies.
-He began playing in honky tonks and at 19 traveled the South, playing blues with a minstrel show.
+He began playing in honky tonks and at 19 travelled the South, playing blues with a minstrel show.

 He made his way to Los Angeles, where he began perfecting his free-form style.
 Coleman was inspired by the inventive bebop jazz performers of the time and also wove honky tonk, blues and dance music into his unconventional harmonies.